Contact

 3. The Debt Management and Credit Collection Division where we help businesses of any size in New Zealand and Australia with collecting debt from customers who are not paying.
 Turners has a growing presence in the debt management sector in both New Zealand and Australia through its EC Credit Control business.

-The following information was extracted from Turners Limited's half year results, released on 20 November 2025:
+The following information was extracted from Turners Limited's full year results, released on 21 May 2026:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.